 The Role of the Ivey Advisory Board

-The new Ivey Advisory Board exists to help further the mission and aims of the Ivey Business School.
-It acts as a visible body of leadership, influence and support with the external constituencies Ivey serves.
+The Board helps further the mission and aims of the School, and acts as a visible body of leadership, influence and support with the external constituencies Ivey serves.
 The Board provides a link to those individuals and organizations with the resources, knowledge, and contacts the School requires to achieve its objectives and fulfil its mission.

 - Advise the School, through the Dean, on issues that have the most significant impact on the accomplishment of the School's mission and strategy.
 Assist in the development and on-going review of the School's long-term planning and special initiatives.
 Represent the interests and needs of external constituencies to the School.

 - Communicate, endorse and advocate the School's interests to external constituencies such as the University administration and business community, to raise its profile as a leading management education provider, and to engender support and understanding of its goals.

 - Assist the School in meeting its financial development objectives, through direct participation in the identification and cultivation of significant forms of support from individuals and organizations.